DevonKawaguchi/PaperPaladin/README.md

 N/A - The application was compiled in the Unity game engine and hence does not require any installation instructions.

 ## How to Use:
-To interact with the project, certain keys and cursor movements are required to interact with the game.
+To interact with the application, certain key inputs are required.
 The following is included in the application through in-game text prompts and a dedicated "Controls" page in the main menu:

 | Control | Description |
 | --- | --- |